mskf1383/pashmak/README.md

 fib;
 ```

-when we run `include` command and pass a file path from mem (^) or variable to that, content of thet file will include in our code and will run. for example, here we used a function from the `fib.pashm` file.
+When we run `include` command and pass a file path from mem (^) or variable to that, content of thet file will include in our code and will run.
+For example, here we used a function from the `fib.pashm` file.

-also you can use `import` function to have easier syntax:
+Also you can use `import` function to have easier syntax:

 ```bash
 # you can pass value directly to this